Engagement Terms

 CSC means Commonwealth Superannuation Corporation;

-Commencement Date means the date set out in Item 4 our Engagement Proposal;
+Commencement Date means the date set out in Item 2 of the Engagement Proposal;

-Eligible Young Person Payments means additional payments for each eligible young person who is dependent on you for economic support and known interchangeably by DVA as Severe
+Eligible Young Person Payments means additional payments in relation to each eligible young person who is dependent on You for economic support or as otherwise defined in the Act as amended from time to time;

-Engagement Proposal means the document titled ‘Engagement Proposal’ to which these Terms are annexed.
+Engagement Proposal means the document titled ‘Engagement Proposal’ which, together with these Engagement Terms forms the agreement between You and Veterans First Consulting.

-Fees means the fees detailed in Item 6 of the Engagement Proposal;
+Fees has the meaning provided in clause 10 of the Engagement Terms;

-Payout means the final pay advice/s provided by DVA or related bodies (including any Eligible Young Persons Payments or lump sum CSC payments) upon completion of a Permanent Impairment Claim and/or retrospective invalidity application;
+Payout means the details of payment to be provided by the DVA or related bodies (including any Eligible Young Person Payments or lump sum payments) upon completion of a Permanent Impairment Claim and/or retrospective invalidity application;

 Permanent Impairment has the meaning given to it under the Act;